Abhinand-p/Abhinand-p/README.md

 🎓 **Graduated Master's Student in Data and Computer Science** at Heidelberg University

-💼 **Former Research Assistant** at the Visual Computing Group, Heidelberg University
+💼 **Former Researcher ** at the Visual Computing Group, Heidelberg University

 💼 **Former Senior Software Engineer** at Bosch Global Software Technologies